AndreWohnsland/CocktailBerry/readme.md

 In addition there is the possibility to use and set up a second device as a dashboard:

 - Provide the teams API to post and get cocktail data
-- Display different modes of data for a by team comparision
+- Display different modes of data for a by team comparison
-- _Optional_: Use the dashboard as WiFi hotspot
+- _Optional_: Use the dashboard as WiFi hot-spot

 ## The Machine

-The Machine consists out of a Raspberry Pi + touchscreen, 5V relays as well as membrane pumps, cabeling and a custom design housing made out of bended, laser cut and welded stainless steel.
+The Machine consists out of a Raspberry Pi + touchscreen, 5V relays as well as membrane pumps, cabling and a custom design housing made out of bended, laser cut and welded stainless steel.
 The electronics are hidden in a water proof housing, the pumps are within the casing.
 See [Hardware](#hardware) for a detailed list of components.

 Frontview: